sb1305/Assignment/README.md

    c.@DeleteMapping("/delete/{id}")      -->   Delete Employee by ID:
    d.@PutMapping("/update/{id}")         -->   Update Employee by ID
-   e.@GetMapping("/getNthLevelManager") -->   Get nth Level Manager of an Employee
+   e.@GetMapping("/getNthLevelManager") -->   Get nth Level Manager of an Employee 10
-10. All the task from entry level and intermediate level are completed i.e. - a.Add Employee to a Database b.Get All Employees c.Delete Employee by ID d.Update Employee by ID a.Get nth Level Manager of an Employee b.Get Employees with Pagination and Sorting
+    a.Add Employee to a Database
+    b.Get All Employees
+    c.Delete Employee by ID
+    d.Update Employee by ID
+    a.Get nth Level Manager of an Employee b.Get Employees with Pagination and Sorting
-11. Hosting is also done but Email part is not done as there was time constrain.

-12. For the API that require JSON file mentioning below- a.@PostMapping("/generate")
+11. For the API that require JSON file mentioning below- a.@PostMapping("/generate")

       http://localhost:8080/employees/generate